nathanjhood/OrfanidisBiquad/README.md

     return Yn;

     }

++ Notes:

+DFII, using less unit delays in it's architecture, produces much less significant artefacts during parameter modulation; in all but the most extreme cases, the output remains relatively benign.
+However, this structure is far more prone to "round-off" errors due to a narrowing computational precision in certain parts of the feedback network; this can manifest as a kind of "quantization noise" - much like un-dithered fixed-point audio - creeping well into the audible range, and in some cases enveloping low-amplitudinal parts of the input signal.
+This can be particularly extenuated by very large boosts of a tight "bell" shape in the lowest bass frequencies, causing strong quantization-error noise to permeate the upper-mid and treble ranges of the signal (image to follow).

 # Direct Form I Transposed;

 For the "transposed" forms, all terms are inverted (signal flow reversed, summing points become split points, and multpiliers swap positions), creating the same output transfer function for the same number of components but in a somewhat "mirrored" directional flow of our input signal, resulting in our coefficient multiplactions occuring before the unit delays;

++ Flow diagram:

 ![Direct Form IT](https://github.com/StoneyDSP/OrfanidisBiquad/blob/532db8ad616b7c0ed7f51e13772adba6b54e5cf3/Res/496px-Digital_Biquad_Direct_Form_1_Transformed.svg.png)

++ Implementation:

 ![Direct Form I transposed core](https://github.com/StoneyDSP/OrfanidisBiquad/blob/5bd7d03001aa5e90b2c92a29a909a4f51e0d9367/Res/Workbench%20-%20DFI%20transposed%20(coded%20by%20StoneyDSP).png)

++ Pseudo-code:

     {